 About Maitz Home Services

-Maitz Home Services has been providing plumbing services in Allentown, PA, for over 80 years.
-They offer burst pipe repair, drain cleaning, water treatment services, furnace repair and replacement, air conditioner tune-ups and maintenance, and much more.
-Give them a call today for honest recommendations, flat-rate pricing, and a 100% customer satisfaction guarantee.
+Maitz Home Services has been providing plumbing services in Allentown, PA for over 80 years.
+We offer burst pipe repair, drain cleaning, water treatment services, furnace repair and replacement, air conditioner tune-ups and maintenance, and much more.
+Give us a call today or book online for honest recommendations, flat-rate pricing, and a 100% customer satisfaction guarantee.